-PHIL 243.
+Alternate years, semester course, three hours. - PHIL 233.
+MODERN PHILOSOPHY.
+A survey of Western philosophy from Descartes through Kant, addressing issues pertaining to epistemology (especially the problems of certainty, philosophical methodology, and knowledge of God), and metaphysics (especially the nature of God, free will, and the immortality of the soul).
+Primary sources are used.
+Alternate years, semester course, three hours. - PHIL 243.
 SCIENCE AND THE HUMAN: INQUIRY, DESIGN AND THE PERSON.
 This course will examine historical and contemporary discussions of the nature of scientific inquiry and scientific knowledge, and related questions in the philosophy of science.
 It will also examine philosophical issues connected with design in nature, origins, and current technological development.
 Prerequisites: Humanities 102 (or Religion 211 and 212) and a lab science.
 The lab science may be taken concurrently with this course.
 This course satisfies the College's SSFT General Education requirement.

-PHIL 256.
+Semester course, three hours. - PHIL 256.
 GOD, SUFFERING, AND NARRATIVE.
 A philosophical investigation into the problem of suffering-the problem of reconciling an all-powerful, all-knowing, and perfectly good God with the existence of horrendous evils-with a focus on understanding the differences between argument and narrative as sources of knowledge, the varieties of knowledge, the nature of God and evil, union with God, the relationship between love and the will, the fragmentation of the human self, and the biblical narratives of Abraham and Job.
 Other works of literature may be used.

-PHIL 260.
+- PHIL 260.
 INDEPENDENT STUDY.
 Individual study of specialized topics in philosophy.
-Sophomore standing, permission of the department chair, and a faculty sponsor are required.

-- PHIL 270.
+Sophomore standing, permission of the department chair, and a faculty sponsor are required. - Semester course, one, two or three hours. - PHIL 270.
 INDEPENDENT RESEARCH.
 An opportunity to conduct supervised research in philosophy.
 Sophomore standing, permission of the department chair, and a faculty sponsor are required.

-\\Semester course\, one, two or three hours.\\ - PHIL 271.
+Semester course, one, two or three hours. - PHIL 271.
 BIO-MEDICAL ETHICS.
 An introduction to the ethical issues arising in the field of biomedicine.
 Topics covered include issues such as abortion, eugenics, euthanasia, organ transplantation, behavior control, the right of a patient to refuse treatment, etc. Sophomore, junior, or senior standing is required.